armoured-ape/BadUSB-Detection/README.md

 Future development
 ----------------------------------------------
-- get the alert printed to event log (much better)
 - setup up some sort of autostart/install mechanism
-- make the keystroke rate a variable so users can customise
 - check the key strokes are realtively unique (overcome bum->keyboard issues)